-Using these components, both feedlines will have about 1.2 dB of loss end to end.
+Both feedlines will have about 1.2 dB of loss end to end using these components.
 We will place both beams on the 15′ mast above our upper SteppIR DB36 Yagi.
-We plan to place the 70cm Yagi at the top of the mast and the 2m Yagi between the DB36 and the 70cm Yagi in the middle of the mast.
+We plan to place the 70cm Yagi at the top of the mast and the 2m Yagi between the DB36 and the 70cm Yagi in the middle.
 This configuration should minimize any interactions between the three antennas.

 You can read more about our tower project via the articles which follow:

 - First Tower Part 1 – Ground Broken For New Tower!

 - First Tower Part 2 – Tower/Antenna System Design Details And Equipment Ordering